gerrick-mundt/C-Code-Projects/README.md

 Welcome to the C-Code- README!

-This repository will be used to familiarize myself with the C Coding language in support of my embedded systems projects [baremetal-embedded-systems-C-ATmega328P-Portfolio](https://github.com/gerrick-mundt/baremetal-embedded-systems-C-ATmega328P-Portfolio).
+This repository will be used to expand my knowledge of the C Coding language in support of my embedded systems projects [baremetal-embedded-systems-C-ATmega328P-Portfolio](https://github.com/gerrick-mundt/baremetal-embedded-systems-C-ATmega328P-Portfolio).

 All source and header files for projects done here are can be found in this code directory.